AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

 **METHOD 1:**

-  -Using the mass flow rates to estimate the ideal mass inside of the tanks assuming no leaks
+  - Using the mass flow rates to estimate the ideal mass inside of the tanks assuming no leaks

 **METHOD 2:**